Sam Brind holds a master's in physics with theoretical physics (MPhys) from the University of Manchester.

 - Convert the integer and fractional parts of the number separately and join them together with a binary point.

 - Work out the exponent by looking at the number of digits the point needs to move past to be placed after the first one digit (moving leftwards is positive and rightwards is negative).
-Add the exponent bias (specified by the standard being used) to this value and convert to binary to give the exponent to be stored.
+Add the exponent bias (specified by the standard being used) to this value and convert it to binary to give the exponent to be stored.

 - Remove the leading one from the mantissa.